 5) What was that first Sunday like when you showed up in a covering?

 It was a little awkward for me the first Sunday, not knowing what kind of reaction I would get, if any.
-I was walking out of one service and the associate pastor’s wife was walking into the next one and she said, “Oh.
+I was walking out of one service and a friend was walking into the next one and she said, “Oh.
 So you’re wearing one of those now?”
 I said, “Yep!” and that was the end of that.

 6) When do you use your covering?

 I cover my head while we are in the sanctuary, during service.

 7) What counsel can you give to women that do not cover out of fear?

 “You shall walk after the Lord your God and fear him and keep his commandments and obey his voice, and you shall serve him and hold fast to him” (Deuteronomy 13:4).
 Make sure you have a solid answer for why you wear a head covering and then don’t fear what others may say or think.
 You’re doing this to bring glory to God and you never know who you will inspire.

 8) What would you say is the best and the most difficult aspect of head covering?

 The head covering sets my husband and I apart from those that don’t practice this biblical tradition.
 I sense that others may think we judge them for not living their lives the way we do.
 We would much rather come alongside others and encourage them to obey the Word of God in the primary & most important things, so that when the (seemingly) minor commands come up they are in a place to joyfully obey those commands as well.